Social Work Degrees, Schools, and Careers in Florida

 Florida has long been one of the leaders in higher education nationally.
 But when it comes to social work education, students accustomed to a plethora of higher education options in Florida may be surprised to learn that the state’s higher education options for a degree in social work are more limited.
 According to the Council on Social Work Education, the governing body responsible for accrediting social work degree programs, Florida is home to just 24 social work degree programs and there are only 14 institutions of higher education that offer these degree programs.
 This can be both a blessing and a curse for students looking at social work education in Florida.
 On one hand, it doesn’t give students the same kind of flexibility they might find in California or New York.
 But on the other hand, it does allow students to do the research more comprehensively.
 The other good news is that most of the schools do offer an MSW program, which is far and away the most popular social work degree choice for students.

 Florida is also a pretty solid state for students who just graduated and are looking for work in the social work industry.
-According to the Bureau of Labor Statistics, the need for social workers over the next ten years will grow by about 19 percent annually.
-Florida has one of the highest levels of employment for social workers in the United States, as the state has more than 20,000 professional social workers employed and those social workers earn an average annual wage of between $39,340 and $60,860.
+According to the Bureau of Labor Statistics, the need for social workers over the next ten years will grow by about 9% annually.
+Florida has one of the highest levels of employment for social workers in the United States, as the state has about 35,000 professional social workers employed and those social workers earn an average annual wage of between $47,520 and $55,990.
 Jobs for licensed social workers are available in both the government and private sector, with the ability to focus on children or seniors, finding resources for individuals or providing clinical therapeutic services.

 In Florida, the greatest opportunities for employment is in major cities such as Orlando, Miami, Tampa and Tallahassee, but social workers are required both rural and urban settings.
 Hospitals and community service organizations hire social workers to help their clients adjust to new diagnoses or find the services they need to live productively, but there are other places that hire social workers.